 There are many different issues to consider in winter such as health and wellbeing, protecting home and property, travel, and community.

-The internet is a mine of information for helpful advice on how to be prepared for winter and there are many different organisations are offering guidance online.
-Websites from the Met Office to the Red Cross all cover a wide variety of winter-related topics from getting a flu jab to ensuring you have enough de-icer!
+The internet is bursting with information and helpful advice on how to be prepared for winter and there are many different organisations offering guidance online.
+Websites from the Met Office to the Red Cross all cover a wide variety of winter-related topics from getting a flu jab to ensuring you have enough de-icer.

 Below are ten tips with advice on how to stay fit and healthy during the winter months.

 Get a flu jab.
 Flu is a highly infectious illness caused by the flu virus.
 It spreads rapidly through small droplets coughed or sneezed into the air by an infected person.
 Some people are at greater risk of developing serious complications of flu, such as bronchitis and pneumonia.
 The flu jab is free if you are aged 65 or over, pregnant, have certain medical conditions, live in a residential or nursing home, or are the main carer for an older or disabled person.
 If you don’t meet any of these criteria you can get a flu jab for around £10 in most pharmacies and supermarkets.
 Studies have shown that the most widely used flu vaccine, trivalent inactivated vaccine (TIV), prevented seasonal flu in 59% of adults aged 18-65.
 No vaccine is 100% effective but the current flu vaccine will provide the best defence against the symptoms of seasonal flu and in turn help slow the spread of the virus.